Fabinho suffers injury during Liverpool's Champions League game with Midtjylland

 Fabinho has been playing in defence in the absence of Virgil van Dijk but gave Jurgen Klopp a further scare when he had to be substituted around the half-hour mark at Anfield with an apparent hamstring injury.

-The Brazilian, who had partnered Joe Gomez, received treatment on the field before being replaced by 19-year-old Rhys Williams.
+The Brazilian, who had partnered Joe Gomez, received treatment on the field before being replaced by 19-year-old Rhys Williams, who spent last season on loan at sixth-tier Kidderminster Harriers.

+Jurgen Klopp told BT Sport: "It's exactly the last thing we needed.
+What can I say?
+I know he felt his hamstring, that's not good, he didn't feel it that much, he said he could have played on but with no sprints any more so that doesn't help in that position obviously.

+"We'll see, we have to do a scan and then we'll know more, but that's not good, of course."

 Trending